BA History and Politics - Ellie Barrow

 I have been to some online careers events to do with education because I am planning to go into teaching after I graduate.

-Earlier this year I worked on an employability project within UEA in which we helped to create a page on the CareerCentral website, and we aimed to make sure that the CareerCentral website is easier to navigate for all students.
+Earlier this year I worked on an employability project at UEA in which we helped to create a page on the CareerCentral website, and we aimed to make sure it was easier to navigate for all students.

 Are there any other employability opportunities you have taken part in outside of your degree?